-CultureLit is a virtual English Language Arts curriculum for grades 6 through 9 where cultural diversity isn't a chapter.
+CultureLit is a K-12 English Language Arts curriculum where cultural diversity isn't a chapter.
 It's the entire book.
-Critical thinking, writing, and comprehension taught through the voices that shaped civilizations.
+Critical thinking, writing, and comprehension taught through the voices that shaped civilizations — from kindergarten through senior year.

 Emily Style wrote that decades ago.
 Most ELA platforms still haven't caught up.
 They add a diverse text here, a heritage month unit there.
 CultureLit was built differently.
 Every lesson, every text, every discussion starts with the understanding that literature is richer when it reflects all of us.